pndaproject/red-pnda/README.md

 Please refer to our [Troubleshooting guide](General_Troubleshooting.md) for tips if you encounter any problems.

+## Roll your own Red PNDA

+If you are interested to roll your own Red PNDA either on your local machine or on the cloud without installing the .OVA file, then this one is for you.

+Refer to this [guide](roll_your_own_RED_PNDA.md) for further details.

 ## Further Reading

 For further deep dive into the various components, use this as a entry point.